ppy/osu-wiki/news/2023/2023-09-30-new-featured-artist-1914.md

 ![](https://assets.ppy.sh/artists/382/header.jpg)

-Some musicans create music inspired by their favorite artists or genres.
-Ukranian metal band **1914**, however, creates music inspired by the chaos and terror behind World War I.
+Some musicians create music inspired by their favourite artists or genres.
+Ukrainian metal band **1914**, however, creates music inspired by the chaos and terror behind World War I.

 7-star marathon maps like [FN .380 ACP#19074](https://osu.ppy.sh/beatmapsets/1736332) and [Arrival.
 The Meuse-Argonne](https://osu.ppy.sh/beatmapsets/1734521) have provided a new battleground for the highest tier of circle clickers.
 As of today, even more of **1914**'s songs are joining the ranks!

 More specifically, **7** masterfully crafted stories (featuring intense metal backing) can be found on [**1914**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/382).

-During [COE](/wiki/Community/cavoe's_osu!_event/2023) last month, we glued [etn](https://osu.ppy.sh/users/4581069) to a chair and forced him to full combo the climax of [Arrival.
+During [COE](/wiki/Community/cavoe's_osu!_event/2023) two months ago, we glued [etn](https://osu.ppy.sh/users/4581069) to a chair and forced him to full combo the climax of [Arrival.
 The Meuse-Argonne](https://osu.ppy.sh/beatmapsets/1734521).
 Check that out (along with the rest of these previews):

 <div align="center">
     <video width="95%" controls>